 “Tonk Fah is none of your concern,” Vivenna said.
 “You’re not buying a monkey.
 Besides, I thought you had your own money.”

 “They’re only selling trained ones,” Peprin said sullenly.
-“I don’t have enough.”
+“Those’re expensive, and I don’t have enough.”

 Thank Austre, Vivenna thought.
-It wasn’t long before they arrived at the next restaurant, a far less lavish location much farther from the docks.
+It wasn’t long before they arrived at the next restaurant, a far less lavish location than the previous one.
 Jewels, Peprin, and the Lifeless took up places outside, as usual, and Vivenna and the two male mercenaries walked inside.

 The meetings were becoming routine for Vivenna, now.
 During the last couple of weeks, they’d met with a good dozen people of varying importance or usefulness.
-Some were underground leaders who Denth thought might be capable of making a ruckus, others were merchants or workers of various influence, like Fob.
-All in all, Vivenna was impressed with the variety of ways the mercenaries had come up with to disrupt things in T’Telir, all from behind the scenes.
+Some were underground leaders who Denth thought might be capable of making a ruckus.
+Others were merchants or workers of various influence, like Fob.
+All in all, Vivenna was impressed with the variety of ways the mercenaries had come up with to disrupt things in T’Telir--and each and every plan was quiet, behind the scenes.

-Most of them did, however, require a display of Vivenna’s Royal Locks to be persuaded.
-Most of them grasped instantly the importance of a Royal daughter being in the city, and she was generally left wondering just how Lemks was intending to achieve results without such convincing proof.
+Most of the plans did, however, require a display of Vivenna’s Royal Locks.
+The people with whom they met instantly grasped the importance of a Royal daughter being in the city, and she was generally left wondering just how Lemks had intended to achieve results without such convincing proof.

 Denth led them to a table in the corner, and Vivenna frowned at how dimly lit the restaurant was.
+It was rather dirty as well.
 Despite her hunger--the last two restaurants had been seafood--she quickly determined that she would not be eating anything at this establishment either.

-“Why is it that we keep switching restaurants, anyway,” she said, sitting down--but only after brushing off the stool.
+“Why is it that we keep switching restaurants, anyway?” she said, sitting down--but only after brushing off the stool.

 “Harder to spy on us that way,” Denth said.
 “I keep warning you, princess.
 This is more dangerous work than it seems.
 Don’t let the simple meal conversations throw you off.
 In any other city, we’d be meeting in underground lairs, gambling parlors, or alleyways.
 Best to keep moving, avoid what predictability we can.”